marxhendrik/skullandbones/README.md

 ### Phase two : Functionality   (Todo)

-- First Iteration
+1. Iteration
   - Search for torrents and display results
   - Click on a result to open magnet link intent

-- Second Iteration
+1. Iteration
-  - Send magnet links directly to Synology Disk Ststion Download Manager (if they have a workable API)
+  - Send magnet links directly to Synology Disk Station Download Manager (if they have a workable API)
   - Handle Magnet links from other apps

-- Third Iteration
+1. Iteration
   - Configure the url via preferences
   - Configure the Disk Station url and port via preferences

-- Fourth Iteration
-  - Configure the url via preferences
-  - Configure the Disk Station url and port via preferences

-- Fifth Iteration
+1. Iteration
   - Save certain properties of a search as a Template (File Size, search Term)
   - Provide placeholder for things (start with numbers)

-- Sixth Iteration
+1. Iteration
   - Schedule Templates to execute via a notification e.g. once a week
   - Provide a way to auto-increment placeholder number for each notification

-- Seventh Iteration
+1. Iteration
   - Polish and Phase three stuff

 ### Phase three : Design   (Todo)